-Save Current Profile → Save Profile: Profile will be saved into the registry.
-Existing profiles: $\rightarrow$ Quit Program: Nothing will be saved. $\rightarrow$ Cancel: Stop the action.
-Hint Profile name: My Profile curity levels, a dialog, to ask for sword, appears, because Ok C ancel SimplexNumerica write registry database. es the info into the windows
+Save Current Profile \rightarrow Save Profile: Profile will be saved into the registry.
+Existing profiles: → Quit Program: Nothing will be saved. \rightarrow Cancel: Stop the action.
+Hint Profile name: My Profile Depending on your see an administrator pass curity levels, a dialog, to ask for sword, appears, because Ok C ancel SimplexNumerica write registry database. es the info into the windows